A 4 star holiday cottage in the Derbyshire Peak District

 Even though the cottage is several hundred years old it now has all the comforts of modern living which include:-

-There is a large private parking area (for 2 cars) with bbq and seating which is adjacent to the cottage.
+There is a large private parking area (for 2 cars) with seating which is adjacent to the cottage.
+So you can sit out and in good weather can be quite a suntrap to enjoy a drink and even eat your food out there.

 The road outside the cottage is low traffic and access only.